Tom Brady: New England Patriots

-2000–2004: Rookie season and initial Super Bowl runs

 2000: Draft and rookie season on the bench

-Brady was selected with pick number 199, a compensatory pick, in the sixth round of the 2000 NFL Draft.
-He and his family believed that Brady would be drafted in the second or third round; they watched the draft on television, stunned as six other quarterbacks were drafted before he was.
-Brady was so embarrassed that he briefly left the family home during the sixth round, and cried when recalling the experience for an interview 11 years later.
-Brady later said that when the Patriots notified him that he would be drafted, he was grateful he would not "have to be an insurance salesman".
+Brady was a lightly regarded prospect coming out of college, with an unimpressive NFL Scouting Combine performance reinforcing this reputation.
+As a result, he was not selected until the sixth round of the 2000 NFL draft by the New England Patriots, 199th overall, a compensatory pick the Patriots earned due to the loss of punter Tom Tupa, and he was the seventh quarterback taken.
+He and his family believed Brady would be drafted in the second or third round; they watched on television, stunned as six other quarterbacks were drafted before him.
+Brady was so embarrassed he briefly left the family home during the sixth round and cried when recalling the experience for an interview 11 years later.
+Brady later said that when the Patriots notified him he would be drafted, he was grateful he would not "have to be an insurance salesman".
 According to Michael Holley's book Patriot Reign, the Patriots were considering Brady and Tim Rattay, both of whom had received positive reviews from then-quarterbacks coach Dick Rehbein.
 Ultimately, the Patriots front office chose Brady.
-Considering his subsequent success, many analysts have called Brady the best NFL draft pick of all time.
+Considering his success, many analysts have called Brady the best NFL draft pick of all time.
 Patriots owner Robert Kraft recalled: "I still have the image of Tom Brady coming down the old Foxboro Stadium steps with that pizza box under his arm, a skinny beanpole, and when he introduced himself to me and said 'Hi Mr. Kraft,' he was about to say who he was, but I said 'I know who you are, you're Tom Brady.
 You're our sixth round draft choice,'" recalled Kraft.
 "And he looked me in the eye and said 'I'm the best decision this organization has ever made.'
 It looks like he could be right."

 Brady started the 2000 season as the fourth-string quarterback, behind starter Drew Bledsoe and backups John Friesz and Michael Bishop; by the end of the season, he was number two on the depth chart behind Bledsoe.
 During his rookie season, he was 1-for-3 passing, for six yards.
-Tight end Rod Rutledge caught Brady's first and only completed pass of the season in a 34–9 loss to the Detroit Lions on November 23.
+Tight end Rod Rutledge caught Brady's first and only completed pass of the season in a 34–9 loss to the Detroit Lions.